sermanet/OverFeat/README.md

 numbers (written in ascii) separated by spaces.
 The feature is the first dimension (so that to obtain the next feature, you must add w*h to your index), followed by the row (to obtain the next row, add w to your index).
+That means that if you want the features corresponding to the top-left window, you need to read pixels i*h*w for i=0..4095 .

 The output is going to be a 3D tensor.
 The first dimension correspond to the features, while dimensions 2 and 3 are spatial (y and x respectively).